General advice

 I’m having issues with a payment I made through a third party, how do I resolve this?

-Please contact Yorkshire Building Society regarding any issues with payments made through a third party.
+Please contact YBS about any issues with payments made through a third party.

-Spyware or Ad-ware is a growing problem.
-Spyware is a term used to describe a type of programme that tries to collect information about you and your browsing habits, often without your knowledge or consent.
-People are normally tricked into installing spyware programmes
+Spyware or ad-ware is a growing problem.
+Spyware collects information about you and your browsing.
+People are often tricked into installing spyware programmes.

-There are a number of anti-spyware programmes available, many of which are free.
-It is a good idea to use an anti-spyware programmes to make sure your computer is clean
+There are many anti-spyware programmes available.
+It's a good idea to use an anti-spyware programme to make sure your computer is clean.

 What you should do to protect yourself